A little more about the sandbox

 and a full-fledged instance of Epic, configured according to our recommendations, that you can POST and GET data from.

-If you'd like to get a dedicated OAuth2 client id for testing in the sandbox, set up a new application using MyApps.
+If you'd like to get a dedicated OAuth 2.0 client id for testing patient facing apps using the common clinical data set of FHIR resources in the sandbox, set up a new application using MyApps.
+Additional APIs and FHIR resources are available through the App Orchard program.

 How do I access the sandbox?